-The person in recovery and counselor decide together which aspects to focus on during each session.
-Specific problems, challenges or triggers can then be broken down into sections, which can make it easier for a person to learn more about their own emotions and behaviors.
+The person in recovery and the counselor decide together which aspects to focus on during each session.
+Specific problems, challenges, or triggers can then be broken down into sections, which can make it easier for a person to learn more about their own emotions and behaviors.

 Together, they are able to discuss those thoughts and feelings.
 The recovering person learns to determine whether those emotions or behaviors are unhelpful or destructive or otherwise causing problems with the recovery process.

 When certain triggers or symptoms are identified and recognized, a counselor can then begin working with the recovering person to develop positive new coping strategies for dealing with them in positive ways.
 Just as the triggers and emotions behind each person’s behaviors are unique to them, the actual coping skills and tools used may differ for each person and will also need to be customized to suit.

 A good therapist will set tasks to work on outside of the therapy session.
 The goal is to encourage putting the newly learned coping skills and mechanisms into practice, effectively learning to self-modify thoughts, actions, and behaviors independently.

 The methods behind cognitive behavioral therapy have been shown to be effective for managing cravings and changing negative behaviors in people recovering from drug or alcohol addiction.
 However, CBT can also be useful for treating a variety of mental health issues that may accompany the addiction recovery process.

 For example, CBT techniques and various other alternative rehab therapies have been used to relieve symptoms of stress and reduce the severity of symptoms of anxiety and depression.